East African shilling

-The East African shilling was the sterling unit of account in British controlled areas of East Africa from 1921 until 1969.
+The East African shilling was the sterling unit of account in British-controlled areas of East Africa from 1921 until 1969.
 It was issued by the East African Currency Board.
 It is also the proposed name for a common currency that the East African Community plans to introduce.

 The shilling was divided into 100 cents, and twenty shillings were 1 pound.

 History

 First East African shilling

-Unlike elsewhere in the possessions of the British Empire that used sterling, in British East Africa the shilling instead of the pound was the primary unit of account, with the pound being a superunit mainly used for recording very large sums of money that would be inconvenient if quoted solely in shillings.
+Unlike elsewhere in the possessions of the British Empire that used the sterling, in British East Africa the shilling instead of the pound was the primary unit of account, with the pound being a superunit mainly used for recording government and business transactions whose totals would be needlessly large if quoted solely in shillings.